Skip to content

 7. If decryption fails (wrong machine, corrupted data): the key is silently cleared to empty string

-When Ghost loads a config file and finds a plaintext API key (no enc: prefix), it automatically encrypts and re-saves the config.
-This is a one-time migration that happens transparently.
-If the migration save fails, Ghost logs a warning but continues running — the key works fine in memory, it just won’t be encrypted on disk until the next successful save.
+Migration happens transparently on config load.
+If the migration save fails, Ghost logs a warning but continues running — the key works fine in memory, it just won’t be upgraded on disk until the next successful save.

 What Happens When You Move Configs Between Machines